Schedule of the 2025 Handball World Cup: All games and the main round at a glance

 The World Cup main groups at a glance

-Germany qualified for the main round as first in the group in the preliminary round.
-World champions Denmark as well as Italy and Tunisia are waiting for the DHB selection there as opponents.
+Germany qualified for the main round as first in the group in the preliminary round and took home the maximum score of four points.
+World champions Denmark as well as Italy and Tunisia are waiting for the DHB selection as opponents in the main round.

 - Group I in Herning: Denmark, GermanyItaly, Switzerland, Czech Republic, Tunisia